 Inspect your property for damage as soon as your guests leave so you can return the deposit either partially or in full as quickly as possible.
 Guests should not have to contact you after check-out to get their security deposit back.

 Tips when withholding or deducting from the security deposit

-Although few and far between, there will be occasions when the financial cost of the damage will be more than the security deposit taken.
-You can attempt to recuperate the extra costs from the guest, absorb the costs as ‘being the nature of the business’ or claim on your insurance and use the security deposit to cover your excess.
+Although few and far between, there will be occasions when the loss or damage will cost more to repair than the damage deposit taken.
+You can attempt to recuperate the extra costs from the guest.
+If the guest has been honest and reported the damage themselves then this should be straightforward.

 See how much you could save!Click here to start your quote